Vietnam.vn - Nền tảng quảng bá Việt Nam

 The only volcano on Earth that spews black lava

 Ol Doinyo Lengai volcano erupts with black lava.
-Video: Photovolcanica
+Video : Photovolcanica

 Standing at 2,962 m tall, the volcano has two vents, but only the northern one is erupting.
 The most recent eruption began in April 2017 and is still ongoing as of March 2024.

 This led the team to conclude that the carbon-rich lava was produced by minerals melting in the upper mantle—the thick layer of rock just below the Earth's crust.
-"The chemistry and isotopic composition of the gases suggest that the CO2 originated directly in the upper mantle, beneath the East African Rift," said David Hilton, a professor of geochemistry at the Scripps Institution of Oceanography at the University of California San Diego and co-author of the 2009 study.
+"The chemistry and isotopic composition of the gases suggest that the CO2 originated directly from the upper mantle, beneath the East African Rift," said David Hilton, a professor of geochemistry at the Scripps Institution of Oceanography at the University of California San Diego and co-author of the 2009 study.

 Thu Thao (According to IFL Science )